awsdocs/amazon-appstream2-developer-guide/doc_source/tutorial-image-builder.md

 1. Repeat steps 2 and 3 for each application in Image Assistant and confirm that the applications appear on the **Add Apps** tab\.
 When you're done, choose **Next** to continue using Image Assistant to create your image\.

-## Step 4: Create Default Application and Windows Settings<a name="tutorial-image-builder-create-default-app-settings"></a>
+## Step 3: Create Default Application and Windows Settings<a name="tutorial-image-builder-create-default-app-settings"></a>

 In this step, you create default application and Windows settings for your AppStream 2\.0 users\.
 Doing this enables your users to get started with applications quickly during their AppStream 2\.0 streaming sessions, without the need to create or configure these settings themselves\.
-For example, you can create and configure:
-+ Application preferences, including a browser home page, toolbar customizations, and security settings\.
-+ Application data settings, including browser bookmarks and connection profiles\.
-+ Windows experience settings, including displaying file name extensions and hidden folders\.

-Additionally, you can modify or disable Internet Explorer security settings such as Enhanced Security Configuration \(ESC\)\.
-For more information, see [Disable Internet Explorer Enhanced Security Configuration](customize-fleets.md#customize-fleets-disable-ie-esc)\.

 **Important**
 To complete this step, you must be logged into the image builder with the local **Template User** account or a domain user account that does not have local administrator permissions\.